 This happens when you transfer video from your camcorder to your computer via a video capture card.
 Here you could choose the compression you need via one of the many preset codecs with the software that controls the video capture device.

-Without a codec 1 second of uncompressed would require a space of 20MB to store it.
-That means one minute of uncompressed digital video requires over 1GB of storage space.
+Without a codec, a second of uncompressed would typically require a space of 20MB to store it.
+One minute of uncompressed digital video requires over 1GB of storage space.

-So a DV codec is employed and in most camcorders it compresses the raw video to 3.6MB per second which most computers could handle.
+So, a DV codec is employed.
+In most camcorders, it compresses the raw video to 3.6MB per second, which most computers can handle.

 Two Types of Codecs